 Somatuline DepotThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Tell your doctor if you had an allergic reaction to lanreotide or if you are breastfeeding.
+Do not use it if you had an allergic reaction to lanreotide, or if you are breastfeeding.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot under your skin.

 - A nurse or other health provider will give you this medicine.